marcusoftnet/marcusoftnet.github.io/_posts/2016-01-14-prioritization-thoughts-and-tools.md

 This is one of the hardest things you encounter in a project or any organization, and now I was going to do it as the first impression.

-Therefor I thought that I could list a couple of thoughts and tools that have helped me through the years.
+therefore I thought that I could list a couple of thoughts and tools that have helped me through the years.
 Just to revise them for myself at least.
 You can peak if you want.

 There's high and low stuff here.
 Some of it might not be suitable for the kind of prioritization that you're doing.
 Your mileage may vary.